-Foreclose homes are just sitting waiting for someone to come and take them off the banks hands.
+Foreclosed homes are just sitting waiting for someone to come and take them off the bank's hands.
 Some foreclosed homes need a little work and some are ready to move into.
-Maybe you can be a new home owner this year.
+Maybe you can be a new home-owner this year.

 Credit and Home Shopping

 It is important to check your credit before looking for a foreclosed home.
-You can get a free credit report from three bureaus at AnnualCreditReport.com.
+You can get a free credit report from three bureaus at http://annualcreditreport.com.

 This way you will not get any surprises when you find a home you want to buy, and you will know, how much house you can afford.
 If there is anything questionable, challenge it or anything your need to pay off, do so.

 You can still buy a house, even if your credit is not perfect.
 You will, however, have to pay a higher mortgage rate than if you have A-1 credit.
 If you are a veteran, you are guaranteed a lower rate, if you are a veteran, so don't forget to check with the Veteran's Administration for your rights.

 Careful Forclosure Hunting